John Austin Stevens: Personal life

 After he completed his service as the first president of Sons of the Revolution, Stevens moved to and lived the last 20 years of his life in Newport, Rhode Island where he continued to write about history and cultivated roses.

-Stevens died at his home on Rhode Island Avenue in Newport on June 16, 1910.
+Stevens died at his home at 73 Rhode Island Avenue in Newport on June 16, 1910.
 His funeral service was held there on June 18.
 A second service was held on June 21 at St. Paul's Chapel in New York, and a procession through the city was conducted by Sons of the Revolution, Chamber of Commerce and Historical Society leaders.
 The procession was viewed by uncovered thousands where it moved down Broadway to Fraunces Tavern which was draped in black.
 The interment was in the family vault in Green-Wood Cemetery where his Revolutionary grandfather, Ebenezer, also lies.